UP | HOME

 • This behavior means that spinning from within a callback will not allow other callback functions to be called (via rclpy.spin_once).

-• In other words, the callbacks can never be nested.
+• In other words, the callbacks cannot be nested by default.

-• The behavior of what callbacks can be called by rclpy.spin_once when is controlled using Callback Groups
+• The behavior of what callbacks can be called by rclpy.spin_once is controlled using Callback Groups

 • There are two primary callback groups types: MutuallyExclusiveCallbackGroup and ReentrantCallbackGroup.